skzhang-zsk/AraVirusPPI/README.md

 python predict.py -m ../output/models -e ../features/Ara-virus_ESMC_1152.pkl -i Ara-virus_toydata.txt -o Ara-virus_toydata_score.txt
 ```
 where:
-- `-m`: the path to the pre-trained AraVirusPPI models.
+- `-m:` the path to the pre-trained AraVirusPPI models.
-- `-e`: the protein embedding pickle file.
+- `-e:` the protein embedding pickle file.
-- `-i`: the input protein pair file for prediction.
+- `-i:` the input protein pair file for prediction.
-- `-o`: the output prediction result file.
+- `-o:` the output prediction result file.

 The provided `Ara-virus_toydata.txt` file contains example protein pairs and can be used to generate prediction results.